KingOfLuL/ProtoEngine/Readme.md

 # ProtoEngine

-A prototype of an engine written in c++ and OpenGL I´m working on, based on the learnopengl.com tutorial
+A prototype of an engine written in c++ and OpenGL I´m working on, based on the learnopengl.com tutorial.
+Currently only for Windows.

 ## Running